Nirari-Technologies/ZirGoNium/Type-Classes.md

 **Aggregates** => `struct{}, interface{}, [n]type, []type, map[type]type, set[type], tree[type], graph[type]type, string`.
 * strings are implicitly interchangeable with [](u)int8/byte and [](u)int32/rune.
-* [n]type can be casted to []type.
+* [n]type can be casted to []type or created by slicing expression.
 Vice versa is illegal.
 	* []type can be casted to \*[n]type (pointer to fixed-size array).
 * set[type] can be implicitly casted to []type but not vice versa.
 * arrays of the same type but different sizes can be assigned to each other but copied only by the shortest of the two.
-	* When done during declaration, if smaller, the remaining values will be zero-initialized.
+	* When done during declaration, if smaller, the remaining values in the larger will be zero-initialized.
 * struct{type}, where all fields are of a single type, is interchangeable with []type.
-	* if fixed-size, the [n]type array must be equal-or-larger than the member count of the struct.
+	* if fixed-size array, [n]type must be equal or smaller than the member count of the struct.
 * Typedef'd names will take on the type class they're based on.

 **Specials** => `func(params)type, *type`.
 * pointers are distant-cousins of Integer type class.
 	* pointer values can be implicitly casted to (u)int only.